LordFeynman/Astro-Statistics/README.md

 Astro-Statistics and Cosmology Assignments

-This is a repository for the Astrostatiscs assignments for the Master's Degree in Astrophysics and Cosmology of the University of Padua.
+This is a repository for the Astrostatistics assignments for the Master's Degree in Astrophysics and Cosmology of the University of Padua.